Extending Erd\H{o}s- Beck's theorem to higher dimensions

 In this paper we have generalized the Erd\H{o}s-Beck theorem to higher dimensions as stated in theorems \ref{E-B_d_dim} and \ref{thm_d_dim}.
 It implies a stronger version of Beck's theorem (corollary \ref{cor_beta_d}) and has some application in incidence geometry.
 Here are some final thoughts: \begin{enumerate}

 \item What happens in other fields?
 Proof of Beck's theorem uses (a weaker version of) Szemer\'edi-Trotter theorem.
 Since Szemer\'edi-Trotter theorem still holds in complex fields as proved in \cite{Josh} and \cite{Toth}, we can easily extend Beck's theorem to $\mathbb{C}^d$ and all the results in this paper can be extended as well.
-Much less is known in finite fields.
-One partial result is in \cite{IRZ}.
-We wonder whether this partial result can be extended in any way using the techniques in this paper.
+As mentioned before, only partial result is known in finite fields.
+We wonder whether this partial result can be extended to high dimensions in any way using the techniques in this paper.

 \item What is the best bound for $\beta_d$ when $d\geq 4$?
 In corollary \ref{cor_beta_d} we show that any $\beta_d<1/(d-1)$ works in Beck's theorem.
 This bound is tight when $d=2$ and 3, but it may not be tight for $d\geq 4$.
 In $\R^4$, if we choose 3 pair-wise skew lines each contains $n/3$ points, some hyperplane will contain two lines, and thus $2n/3$ points.
 We conjecture that the best bound for $\beta_4$ is $\beta_4<1/2$ by choosing a line and a plane in general position, each contains $n/2$ points.
 In general, we suspect we can find best bound for $\beta_d$ by carefully analysing all possibilities of flats whose sum of dimensions is less than $d$.